mjlbach/cli_customization_script/README.md

 ### FAQ

 * Why neovim?

 It comes with an appimage which makes it more modular, also it has more robust plugin support.
 Most of these plugins are vim compatible with minor modifications.

+* Why?

+I program remotely on several different machines.
+This script makes it easy to replicate ~90% of my development environment anywhere.
+I typically program with ssh connected to a remote  vim